 Rimfire is usually used for basic shooting training or for hunting.
 It’s the preferred type of ammunition for hunting small game in particular because the smaller size of the bullet doesn’t cause as much damage to the meat as other types of ammo would.

-Rimfire guns are also very reasonable priced, with even the most popular rifles costing only a few hundred dollars or so.
+Rimfire guns are also very reasonably priced, with even the most popular rifles costing only a few hundred dollars or so.

 The guns and the ammo together offer little to no recoil when fired, which is what makes them the perfect guns for beginners.